cruncher/sparky/README.md

 ### Live binding with {{ property }}

-Render some content from the <code>text.title</code> property whenever it changes:
+Render some content from the <code>text.title</code> property and re-render whenever it changes:

     <h1 data-model="text">{{ title }}</h1>